 While the logical reasoning questions can seem intimidating at first, if only due to the variety of skills that they test, with practice you will be able to identify the question type, how you should approach it, and common right and wrong answers.

-LSAT Logical Reasoning Questions and Frequency
+LSAT Logical Reasoning Questions

 All Argument-Based and Assumption Family questions reward your ability to identify an argument’s conclusion.
 Main Point questions test this skill directly.

 The question types covered in this section—Main Point, Role of a Statement, Method of Argument, Point at Issue, and Parallel Reasoning questions—directly reward your ability to identify, paraphrase, and describe the explicit parts of the argument.